Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Further applications

 \subsection{K-horizons}

 When the Killing vector field $K$ of an \sstk spacetime is timelike (i.e., in the stationary case), there are no restriction for the admissible curves on the associated Finsler structure; so, each point $p\in \R\times M$ and each integral curve of $K$ can be joined by means of a timelike curve $\gamma$.
 Physically, this prevents the existence of horizons.
 In fact, if the spacetime admits a sensible notion of future infinity $\mathcal{J}^+$ (namely, by means of a conformal embedding \cite{Wald} or by using the causal boundary \cite{FlHeSa11}), the existence of the connecting curves $\gamma$, the invariance of the metric with the flow of $K$, and the fact that this flow is composed by timelike curves, would imply $I^-(\mathcal{J}^+)=\R\times M$.
 Nevertheless, the situation is different when $K$ changes from timelike to spacelike.
-This situation is natural in Mathematical Relativity; recall that this happens, for example, in the extension of the Schwarzschild spacetime through its {\em event horizon} (the hypersurface $r=2m$, which coincides with the vanishing of $g(K,K)$ for its natural Killing $K=\partial_t$)\footnote{Notice that the usual description of Schwarzschild spacetime in coordinates $(t,r,\theta,\phi)$ fails in the hypersurface $r=2m$ because the slices $t=$constant are forced to be orthogonal to $K=\partial_t$ (i.e., the spacetime is being described as {\em static}); however, such a description can be extended beyond that hypersurface by regarding the spacetime as stationary.} as well as in Kerr spacetime, through the stationary limit hypersurface $H$ that serves as a boundary for the ergosphere (the spacetime event horizon appears beyond $H$).
+This situation is natural in Mathematical Relativity; recall that this happens, for example, in the extension of the Schwarzschild spacetime through its {\em event horizon} (the hypersurface $r=2m$, which coincides with the vanishing of $g(K,K)$ for its natural Killing $K=\partial_t$)\footnote{Notice that the usual description of Schwarzschild spacetime in coordinates $(t,r,\theta,\phi)$ fails in the hypersurface $r=2m$ because the slices $t=$constant are forced to be orthogonal to $K=\partial_t$ (i.e., the spacetime is being described as {\em static}); however, such a description can be extended beyond that hypersurface by regarding the spacetime as stationary.} as well as in Kerr spacetime, through the stationary limit hypersurface $H$ that serves as a boundary for the ergosphere (the spacetime event horizon appears beyond $H$)\footnote{It is well-known that the usual Boyer-Lindquist coordinates for Kerr spacetime fail for some values $r_-\leq r_+$ of the radial coordinate $r$ (specifically, two distinct values in the case of slow Kerr. i.e., $a^2<m^2$, a single value for extreme Kerr, $a^2=m^2$, and none for fast Kerr $a^2>m^2$).
+Our approach is directly applicable in the region $r_+<r$, which contains the ergosphere of slow Kerr, as $t$ is a temporal function therein (see \cite[Prop.
+2.4.6]{O'neillkerr}).
+Notice also that the reference \cite{JavSan17}, summarized in \S 9.2, also includes additional simple examples.}.